Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 I know nothing about these.
 I just guess that J16&J17 are timeout jumpers and maybe one of J18-J21 selects ROM.
-Also J6-J10 and J11-J15 are connecting IRQ2-7 to some pins on the UFSs.
-I can't guess the purpose.
+Also J6-J10 and J11-J15 are connecting IRQ2-7 to some pins on the woke UFSs.
+I can't guess the woke purpose.

 Datapoint?
 ==========